ignite/cli/docs/guide/blog/comment-blog.md

 create x/blog/types/message_delete_comment_test.go
 ```

 As always, start with a proto file.
-Inside the `proto/blog/tx.proto` file, the `message MsgDeleteComment` message has been created. `MsgCreateResponse` should be left blank as there is no value returned for it.
+Inside the `proto/blog/tx.proto` file, the `message MsgDeleteComment` message has been created.
+Leave `MsgCreateResponse` blank as there is no value returned for it.

 ## Process Messages

 In the newly scaffolded `x/blog/keeper/msg_server_delete_comment.go` file, you can see a placeholder implementation of the `DeleteComment` function.
 Right now it does nothing and returns an empty response.

 For your blog chain, you want to delete the contents of the comment.

-You need to do the following things:
+Add the code to:

-- Check if the post Id exist for which comment was deleted.
+- Check if the post Id exists to see which comment was deleted.
 - Delete the comment from the store.

 ```go